Top UN court opens hearings in a case accusing Germany of facilitating Israel's Gaza conflict

 The court will likely take weeks to deliver its preliminary decision, and Nicaragua’s case will probably drag on for years.

-Monday's hearing at the world court comes amid growing calls for allies to stop supplying arms to Israel as its six-month campaign continues to lay waste to Gaza.
+Monday's hearing at the world court came amid growing calls for allies to stop supplying arms to Israel as its six-month campaign continues to lay waste to Gaza.

-The offensive has displaced the vast majority of Gaza's population.
-Food is scarce, the U.N. says famine is approaching and few Palestinians have been able to leave the besieged territory.

-The case "will likely further galvanize opposition to any support for Israel,” said Mary Ellen O’Connell, a professor of law and international peace studies at the University of Notre Dame.

 On Friday, the U.N.'s top human rights body called on countries to stop selling or shipping weapons to Israel.
 The United States and Germany opposed the resolution.